 As usual, the key here is correlation, and again I used Portfolio Visualizer’s Asset Correlation tool to compare the four candidates with international equities (in this case, VGTSX for VOO, VUG and IVW, then VXUS for the younger DFUS).
 I don’t expect for these funds to have much diversification compared to international equities, as those funds are often full of large-cap equities but perhaps with more of a blend of even value orientation.
 Still, I just wanted to check.

 None of these are all that diversified from international stocks or from small-cap value, but there is a slight fork forming between VOO and DFUS on the one side, and VUG and IVW on the other.
 Again, not a big difference, but slightly lower correlation for the ones with an explicit goal of growth.
 Score this a tie for first between VUG and IVW.

 These are all pretty straight-forward.
-Percentage in Large-cap and weighted market cap gives us a sense of how large-cap each fund is, and weighted price-to-equity and price-to-book ratios gives us a sense of how the market views the constituent companies in the funds.
+The percentage in large-cap and weighted market cap give us a sense of how large-cap each fund is, and weighted price-to-earnings and price-to-book ratios gives us a sense of how the market views the constituent companies in the funds.